opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router.md

 1. Log in to your AWS account and navigate to **VPC -> Virtual Private Network (VPN) -> Virtual Private Gateways**.
 2. Click on **Create virtual private gateway** and create a new VPN Gateway with the following details:
    - **Name:** Name of your VPN Gateway.
    - **Autonomous System Number (ASN):** Configure this as Custom ASN.
-The value should be different from what is configured in Open Telekom Cloud (e.g., 65000).
+The value should be different from what is configured in T Cloud Public (e.g., 65000).
 3. Click on **Create virtual private gateway**.

 ![image](/img/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router/create-vgw-aws.png)